Roshni160/heart_diseas_project/README.md

 ## Learnings & Next Steps

-- **SHAP makes ML transparent** — interpretability is critical in healthcare where trust matters
+- **SHAP makes ML transparent** - interpretability is critical in healthcare where trust matters
-- **Cholesterol was not the top predictor** — ST depression and max heart rate were more informative
+- **Cholesterol was not the top predictor** - ST depression and max heart rate were more informative
 - **Next steps:** Try LightGBM or XGBoost, add LIME comparison, deploy as a Streamlit risk calculator

 ---

-*Part of Roshni Makwana's data science portfolio — [roshni-makwana.github.io](https://roshni-makwana.github.io)*